brian-w119/rock-paper-scissors2/README.md

 # rock-paper-scissors2
-My practise with using conditionals to create a simple game FinaL code added.
+My practise with using conditionals to create a simple game.
+FinaL code added.
+Game upgraded with additional features.